×

 18. They Don’t Have Mental Health Struggles

-Anyone can suffer from mental illness.
-It’s important to recognize the legitimacy of mental health and offer help to those in need, men included.
+Unfortunately, a lot of men are taught pretty early to bury their feelings.
+It's that very feeling that can drive them to deal with problems alone.
+But anyone can suffer from mental illness; it’s important to recognize the legitimacy of mental health and offer help to those in need, men included.

 19. They Can’t Be Harmed